MANAGEMENT

 Metso Outotec evaluates future of Czech foundry

-Metso Outotec will re-evaluate its Czech foundry following an increase in energy and production costs.
+Metso Outotec will re-evaluate its Czech foundry following an increase in energy costs

 The Finnish company may consider a partial or full divestment of the Prerov foundry, or possibly a full closure.